alexghergh/command-line-cheatsheet/zsh/README.md

 You don't need to let go of the _control_ key for this combination.

-Also, the keybinds below are those offered in the `emacs` emulation mode. `vi` emulation mode offers diffrent keybinds.
+Also, the keybinds below are those offered in the `emacs` emulation mode. `vi` emulation mode offers different keybinds.
 To enable `emacs` emulation, `bindkey -e` should be used.

 Some of the default shell keybinds (many here present in bash and other shells